Setting Up and Managing Adjudication

 When filtering for records that have not yet been adjudicated, the list will only display records if the current user is assigned to perform adjudication on those records, and those records have met the status required to be adjudication-ready.

-Open one of the forms to adjudicate it.
+Open a form in the list to adjudicate it.

-From the Mobile App, both forms can be seen on the same screen.
+Mobile provides an advantage of both forms being visible on the same screen.
 The form to complete adjudication is at the bottom.
 The Save button at the top right will only save changes to the bottom (adjudication) form.

 TIP